varun0170/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 I gave 600 to the pem file.

 Hope this works for guys facing No identities found error.****

+now you have public kay and private key in your ansible machine(control node) copy the public key to the to manage nodes
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Using Password